File Sharing

 - Search — filter by filename or tags.

-- File type filter — limit the view to broad types (for example, images or video), or show all.
+- File type filter — limit the view to broad types, such as images or video, or show all.

 - Sort — adjust the order of files so recent uploads or key material are easier to find.